AlexSmall96/Pair-Matching-Game/README.md

   * [Acknowledgements](#acknowledgements)
 # UX
 ## Target Audience
-Although the game is suitable to played by everyone, the colours, imagery and typography would lean more towards a younger audience.
+Although the game is suitable to be played by everyone, the colours, imagery and typography would lean more towards a younger audience.

 ## Project Goals
-The goal of this project was to create a site that made effective use HTML, CSS and Javascript, creating a fully functional game that was intuitive to play and visually appealing.
+The goal of this project was to create a site that made effective use of HTML, CSS and Javascript, creating a fully functional game that was intuitive to play and visually appealing.

 ## User Stories
 ### Site User
 As a user, I would like to :

 - See clearly what the purpose of the game is
-- Recieve clear and concise instructions as to how to navigate the site and play the game
+- Receive clear and concise instructions as to how to navigate the site and play the game
 - Easily navigate the site through eye catching buttons
 - Be able to view my progress as I am playing the game
-- Recieve prompts during the game to know what to do next
+- Receiveprompts during the game to know what to do next
 - Record my result and compare to other players
 - Be able to exit the game or play again at the end of each game